dsoares/roundcube-rcguard/README.md

 ## Contact

-The original author of this plugin is [Denny Lin](dennylin).
-I forked it some years ago to use reCAPTCHA v2.0, add the larry skin and because the project issues were taking too long to be answered.
-Also, the original project is not updated since 2015 and many things have changed in the meantime in Roundcube's API.
+The original author of this plugin was [Denny Lin](dennylin).
+I forked it some years ago to 1) use reCAPTCHA v2.0, 2) add the larry skin and 3) because the project issues were taking too long to be answered.
+Also, the original project was not updated since 2015 and many things have changed in the meantime in Roundcube's API.

 I will maintain this project because i need it working with the latest